CalthorpeAnalytics/urbanfootprint/README-developers.md

 [http://localhost:3333/fp/](http://localhost:3333/fp/)

-## OPTIONAL: Run Nginx + Sproutcore on your Mac
+## OPTIONAL (Mac Only): Run Nginx + Sproutcore on the Host Machine

-The sproutcore server is faster when served up from your local mac, but the django server must be run on the VM.
+The sproutcore server is faster when served up from your local Mac, but the Django server must be run on the VM.

 #### Install and configure rbenv on your Mac